Analysis | Why Russia’s military is bogged down by logistics in Ukraine

 British intelligence tweeted March 17 that logistical problems were “preventing Russia from effectively resupplying their forward troops with even basic essentials such as food and fuel.”
 A senior U.S. defense official said some Russian soldiers have suffered frostbite because they lacked cold-weather gear.

 The New York Times reported that some soldiers carried meals that expired in 2002, and it intercepted radio communications between troops outside Kyiv who said they needed food, water and fuel.
 CNN cited two “sources familiar with the matter” who said Russia had asked China for rations.
-And plenty of videos of soldiers looting have circulated, which Kofman said is fairly common in wartime.
+And plenty of videos of soldiers looting have circulated, which Kofman said is not uncommon for Russian troops in wartime.

 700-900